ryankruge/ata-shell/README.md

 - CLEAR : Clears the current command-line text buffer.
 - MOUNT : Presents a module selection prompt to mount a desired module.
 - LSMOD : Display the currently available modules.
-- DISMOUNT : Dismount the currently mounted module.
-(Not currently implemented.)
 ## Requirements
 This program requires a few dependancies which can be installed with the `requirements.txt` file.
 ```